 Learn the difference between a second home and investment property.
 It can affect the type of loan you get.

-The CFPB's ability to pay rule requires mortgage lenders to make sure a borrower can afford a mortgage before issuing the loan.
+The ability-to-repay rule requires mortgage lenders to ensure a borrower can afford a mortgage before making the loan.

 HOEPA imposes additional requirements on lenders and gives consumers specific remedies for violations.